dddrrreee/cs140e-22win/labs/14-process+vm/README.md

 to switch to another process.
 To do so, make the following changes:

-  0. Make copy of the code and routines you used for Part 4 of lab 11: your exception vector, a copy of the equivalance routine that it calls, and add another `case` arm in `trivial-os.c` and update the value in `part` to call this.
+  0. Make copy of the code and routines you used for Part 4 of lab 11: your exception vector, a copy of the equivalence routine that it calls, and add another `case` arm in `trivial-os.c` and update the value in `part` to call this.
 Make sure `make check` passes.